80 Standards · Expert Answers

-Most welding Q&A on the web cites D1.1 editions from 1996 to 2020.
-Table values changed between editions — preheat categories were reorganized, fillet weld footnotes were revised, and acceptance criteria were updated.
-These answers reference the current 2025 edition.
+Most welding Q&A on the web cites outdated editions.
+Table values change between editions — preheat categories get reorganized, fillet weld footnotes revised, acceptance criteria updated.
+Every answer here references the current edition of each standard, verified against the source.

-Each question links to the relevant Clause5 calculator so you can look up your specific steel, process, and thickness after reading the explanation.
+Each question links to the relevant Clause5 calculator or reference page so you can look up your specific steel, process, and thickness after reading the explanation.

 What Preheat Temperature Does A36 Need?